 Step 2) Eat 2 cups full of that food right now.
 Your pine needle fire will start to burn in as little as 10 minutes.
 Your blood sugar will shoot up like a rocket.

 Step 3) Right before your rising sugar triggers your insulin to squirt from your pancreas, prick your finger to get a drop of blood.
-Let’s say that drop of blood measured your glucose level at 100 milligrams per deciliter.
+Let’s say that tiny drop of blood contains 100 milligrams per deciliter of glucose.
 Your blood sugar was 100 mg/dl.

 Step 4) Next, drain all the blood from your body so that we can measure your volume of blood.